desmarais-patrick/notes-web-client-js/DEV-NOTES.md

    and how to reuse this options object as basis for object returned.
  - Review push and pull approach for efficient rendering, animations and user interface reactivity.
+ - Review how to refresh lists efficiently in a concurrent client setting.
+   (Some inspiration from GraphQL?
+Keep-Alive mechanism?
+Meteor live feature?)

 ## Inspirations